sourceduty/Process/README.md

 A more complex topology is the network topology, where tasks and resources are interconnected in a web-like structure.
 This allows for greater flexibility and redundancy, as there are multiple pathways for information and resources to flow.
 Network topology is ideal for dynamic and adaptive processes where tasks may need to be rerouted or rescheduled based on changing conditions.
 While it offers robustness and adaptability, it also requires sophisticated management and monitoring systems to handle the complexity and ensure efficient operation.
 Understanding and selecting the appropriate process structure topology is essential for optimizing business processes and achieving organizational goals.

 #
+### Real-Time Process Simulations

+Live simulations are dynamic models that replicate the behavior of systems or processes in real-time.
+By continuously updating variables and states based on predefined rules, live simulations can demonstrate how changes over time affect a system.
+They are highly effective in fields like education, training, and decision-making, as they allow users to visualize and interact with processes as they evolve.
+For instance, a live simulation could model a queue where customers arrive and wait for service, with each person's wait time and the queue length adjusting as new people join or are served.
+Similarly, a traffic light simulation can show how traffic flow responds to the timing of signals, helping to optimize intersection management by adjusting the duration of lights to improve traffic efficiency.

+Various processes make excellent candidates for live simulation.
+A disease spread simulation could illustrate the effects of infection and recovery rates on population health, making it particularly useful for understanding epidemiology.
+A simple financial simulation could model bank account transactions, showing real-time changes in balance due to deposits and withdrawals, which might be valuable for financial literacy or risk assessment.
+Ecological systems, such as predator-prey interactions, can also be visualized with live simulations, demonstrating how population levels of species like rabbits and wolves impact one another.
+These simulations provide a clear, engaging way to observe and analyze complex systems as they progress through time.

+#
 ### Notes

 <details><summary>Task Board</summary>